hasan75/shafa-care-plus-healthcare-web/README.md

 # ShafaCare Plus Webapp Description:

-- Full Website is a single paged webapp built by react.
+- Full Website is a single paged webapp built by React.
+- A health care website where user can login and register into the website, explore the services.
+- User can see doctor’s details, take appointment, remove appointments.
+- Technologies are used: React, React-Bootstrap, React-Fontawesome, Firebase Authentication, CSS
 - Several components are added and differentiated for React Component Practice Purpose
 - There are several Pages like Home, Services, Appointment, Doctors, About, Contact, Sign Up and Log In pages.
 - For the Designing, React Bootstrap is used in the webapp.